 For this performance the orchestra will explore stile floreale, or “floral style” music.

-They will perform…
+They will perform:

-Admission for this is on a Pay-What-You-Wish basis starting at $5.
-Free parking is available at the church (tell the attendant you are there for the concert) There is also nearby street parking, in the Omni garage or use the free Metromover to the Omni Station.
+Trinity Cathedral is located at 464 NE 16 Street, Miami, 33132.
+Free parking is available at the church (tell the attendant you are there for the concert).
+There is also nearby street parking, parking in the Omni garage, or you can take the free Metromover to the Omni Station.

-The next two concerts are La Musique Nouvelle, Art Nouveau in France on Saturday, June 13 and Neue Musik, the music of the Art Nouveau in Germany and Austria on July 11.
+The next two concerts are La Musique Nouvelle, Art Nouveau in France on Saturday, June 13. and Neue Musik, the music of the Art Nouveau in Germany and Austria. on July 11.
 Tickets and info are available at www.orchestramiami.org, or call (305) 274-2103.

 To keep up with latest news, sign up for the daily South Florida on the Cheap newsletter.
 You can also follow us on Facebook and Instagram.